SUSTAINABILITY

 HVE Certification

 We take the utmost care in what we do from the earliest stages of production.
-In December 2019, our growers in the Coteaux de Béziers obtained the HEV Level 3 certification, an outstanding achievement in terms of sustainability.
+In December 2019, our growers in the Coteaux de Béziers obtained the HVE Level 3 certification, an outstanding achievement in terms of sustainability.

 The French Ministry of Agriculture developed the Haute Valeur Environnementale or HVE (High Environmental Value) certification in 2001, which is the highest level of a generalized scheme for the environmental certification of farms.
 This is a three-tiered system that encourages farms and vineyards to: